mademedia/lesskit/README.md

 # LESSKit v2.5.0

-LESSKit set of handy LESS mixins
+LESSKit is a set of handy LESS mixins

 ## Core variables